cademis/weather-app/README.md

 # Next action

-TODO #6 if location doesn't exist, clear the forecast info
+TODO #9 Style the app with some CSS